Germany's socialist Left party attempts a fresh start | DW | 27.02.2021

 That has led many left-wing German voters to dare to dream of a victory for a left-wing "green-red-red" coalition.
 The only trouble is that the Social Democrats (SPD) — the other "red" in the equation — are in a chronically weak position at around 15%, and at the moment the three parties would not muster enough of the vote for a majority.

-For a long time, the Left party faced criticism because of its roots in the party that ran communist East Germany, then called the Socialist Unity Party of Germany (SED).
-The SED's immediate successor, the Party of Democratic Socialism (PDS), included many SED figures, and it took a merger with the hard-left in western Germany for electoral success.
+For a long time, the Left party has faced criticism because of its roots in the party that ran communist East Germany, then called the Socialist Unity Party of Germany (SED).
+The SED's immediate successor, the Party of Democratic Socialism (PDS), included many SED figures, and it took a merger with the hard left in western Germany for electoral success.

-But that is no longer how the Left party is perceived, said Bernd Riexinger, a former West German from the more conservative southern state of Baden-Württemberg: "Even if they don't like everything we do, we're a party that people discuss with," he said.
+But that is no longer how the Left party is perceived, said former co-chairman Bernd Riexinger, who was born in the conservative southern state of Baden-Württemberg in the west.
+"Even if they don't like everything we do, we're a party that people debate with," he said.

-Like Kipping, the 66-year-old former co-chairman Riexinger is generally positive about his term: He says that the party has succeeded in leaving behind its image as a party of naysayers and critics, expanding its program to include comprehensive and plausible pension and tax plans.
-"We say where we want to go and no longer just what we're against," he says.
+Like Kipping, the 66-year-old Riexinger is generally positive about his term.
+He said the party has succeeded in leaving behind its image as a party of naysayers and critics, expanding its program to include comprehensive and plausible pension and tax plans.
+"We say where we want to go and no longer just what we're against," he said.

 The former trade union official also rejects another long-held accusation: That the Left is too sympathetic to Russia.
 "We are a peace and human rights party," he says, "so we have a very clear position on this now."